Sectarian violence rages in Myanmar's northwest

 Security forces struggled to stem the worst communal violence since Myanmar's reformist government replaced an oppressive junta last year and vowed to forge unity in one of Asia's most ethnically diverse countries.

-Hundreds of Rohingyas have been turned away by authorities in neighbouring Bangladesh after attempting to flee the fighting in boats, say officials and witnesses.
+Hundreds of Rohingyas have been turned away by authorities in neighboring Bangladesh after attempting to flee the fighting in boats, say officials and witnesses.

 "Almost all of the shops have closed.
 We only have a little bit to eat because the market is also closed," said a worker at a hotel in the centre of Sittwe.